Select an option below (or scroll down) for useful information about our school.

 Did you know you can claim tax credits on school donations?
 You can claim a donation tax credit on school donations, as long as they go to the general fund and you have a receipt with the word ‘DONATION’ written on it.

 Pukekawa School children wear a school uniform.
-A school uniform order form will be available for download soon.

 We sell uniform t-shirts, jumpers and hats at school, and students can choose their own black shorts, trousers, skirts and or tights.
 Download a uniform order form »